ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 cd subnet-evm
 ```

-This will clone and checkout to `master` branch.
+This will clone and checkout the `master` branch.

 ## Add a Stateful Precompile

 To add a novel stateful precompile into Subnet-evm, follow these steps:

 1. Modify the [precompile/params.go](https://github.com/ava-labs/subnet-evm/blob/master/precompile/params.go) - which is used to define the designated address for the stateful precompiles.
 2. Create your own custom precompile contract and place it under the precompile folder.
 In this tutorial we have created as an example [contract_xchain_ecrecover.go](./contract_xchain_ecrecover.go).
 (We reference this example throughout the tutorial.
-Of course, you'll need to replace each of these references with similar references to your own precompile.)
+Of course, you'll need to replace each of these references with ones to your own precompile.)
 3. Modify the [params/config.go](https://github.com/ava-labs/subnet-evm/blob/master/params/config.go).
 This supports adding the chain configuration and managed the Subnet-evm via the `genesis.json` file.
 Since, the precompiles is optional and can be added or removed from the Subnet-evm at anytime which can be managed by the `genesis.json` file.
 4. Modify the [scripts/run.sh](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh) to include the custom precompile configuration.